- The Fiscal

 - What You

-The cumulative deficit for the first five months of FY21 was $422 billion larger than it was through the first five months of FY20.
-The increase in the cumulative deficit reflects a $492 billion increase in outlays that was only partially offset by a $70 billion increase in revenues.
+The cumulative deficit for the first five months of FY22 was $571 billion less than it was through the first five months of FY21, reflecting a $371 billion increase in revenues and a $201 billion decrease in outlays.

-The sizeable deficit in FY20 has pushed up the current amount of debt held by the public by 25 percent relative to a year ago.
-Eventually, once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.
+Since the onset of the COVID-19 pandemic, debt held by the public has increased by 35 percent.
+Once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.